-Blockchain has drastically revolutionised financial domains, resulting in faster, convenient transactions and more secure payments.
+Blockchain has drastically revolutionised the financial space, resulting in faster, convenient transactions and more secure payments.

-In the near future, it’s expected there will be more regular banking transactions based on blockchain.
-Yet governments, as well as businesses, need a blockchain they can trust and rely on — one that is disciplined and able to be easily regulated.
+In the not too distant future, it’s expected there will be more commercial banking transactions based on blockchain.
+But it is also governments, as well as businesses, which need blockchain technology to be trustworthy and reliable as well as disciplined and subject to all the current laws and regulations.

-Until now, such technology has been a mere fantasy.
-The truth is, the technology does exist.
-And it’s called L3COS.
+Until now, such technology has been thought to be a pipedream; but the truth is, that the technology does exist.
+It’s called L3COS.

-L3COS is the world’s first regulated blockchain-based operating system.
-It provides financial institutions with the infrastructure to build decentralised yet fully regulated applications based on blockchain.
-In the case of banks, it is designed to help them run secure, fast, and regulated transactions.
+L3COS is the world’s first blockchain-based operating system.
+It provides financial institutions with the infrastructure to build stand alone yet fully compliant applications based on using blockchain.
+For banks, it is designed to help them run secure, fast, and regulated transactions.

-Following are the different ways L3COS’ technology can revolutionise banking.
+The following examples are the many different ways L3COS’ technology will revolutionise banking.

-International money transfer is an area continuously needing improvement.
-Consumers and businesses around the world spend hundreds of billions of dollars annually on payments and added fees, using clunky and costly transaction processes.
+International money transfer is one area in banking which is in continuous need of improvement.
+Consumers and businesses around the world spend billions of dollars annually on payments and added fees, using outdated, clunky and very costly transaction processes.

-Given unregulated blockchain’s reputation for unpredictability and fraud, banks are naturally still reluctant to adopt the technology.
+Given the unregulated blockchain’s reputation for unpredictability and fraud, banks are have been understandably reluctant to adopt the technology.

-That’s where L3COS comes in, with the regulated blockchain that gives banks total transparency, allowing them to oversee all transactions and to implement predictable digital currencies.
+That’s where L3COS comes in.
+Having a blockchain which is overseen by government and regulators gives banks total transparency, allowing them to oversee all transactions and operate with digital currencies.

-Using L3COS, banks can operate blockchain-based transactions to save time and money.
-Typically, to transfer money internationally, you’d need to pay a 7–10% transaction fee.
-But the L3COS blockchain facilitates payments that are faster and have lower fees.
+Using L3COS, banks can facilitate blockchain-based transactions which will save time and money.
+In some parts of Europe, transfering money internationally requires a transaction fee of several hundred basis points.
+But the L3COS blockchain facilitates payments that are much swifter with considerably lower fees.

-With the advent of regulated blockchain, consumers and merchants can make an electronic transfer using their mobile phone, and pay much less as compliance and processing costs are eliminated.
-However, the biggest advantages are the safety, the speed, and the legality of the transfer.
+With the advent of a regulated blockchain, consumers and merchants can make an electronic transfer and pay considerably less as compliance and processing costs are effectively eliminated; yet the biggest advantages are the safety, the speed, and the traceability of the transfer.

-Sending or receiving money is a process that typically involves banks, credit cards, processing networks, adding complexity to each step, with each service provider expecting to earn a fee for their services.
-Card payments include a processing fee.
-This means that businesses see their profits diminished by bank charges.
+Sending or receiving money is a process that typically involves banks, credit cards, processing networks, each adding complexity to every step, and all of them expecting to earn a fee for their services.
+This means that businesses see their profits expensively diminished by bank charges.

 The following picture shows how complex a single transaction can be:

-The obvious solution for banks and merchants is to shift to cheaper blockchain payment methods.
-With L3COS, intermediaries are eliminated, which also eliminates the additional transaction fees.
-The added bonus is that it’s faster and regulated by authorities.
+An obvious solution for both banks and merchants is for them to shift to cheaper blockchain payment methods.
+With L3COS, all intermediaries are eliminated, which also removes the additional transaction fees.
+And there’s an added bonus in that it’s faster and still has regulatory oversight from the authorities.

 L3COS’ blockchain can also be used for more than money transfer.
-L3COS is an incorruptible digital ledger of economic transactions that is programmed to record not just the transactions but virtually everything of value.
-By doing so, it allows stakeholders to trace every transaction and then act in case of suspicious transactions.
+Since L3COS is an incorruptible digital ledger of economic transactions that is programmed to record not just the transactions themselves but document everything of value.
+By doing so, it allows stakeholders to track back every transaction and then follow up where suspicious transactions are seen.

 Because L3COS’ ledgers are impossible to interfere with, they make it easier and more efficient to track ownership.
-Each transfer of ownership can go in the ledger, resulting in a trustworthy source of information about all financial transactions.
+Each and every transfer of ownership goes into the ledger, resulting in a fully trustworthy source of information about every financial transaction.

-It is possible to use smart contracts to regulate activities in a way that reduces cost, complexity, and delays to transactions.
+It is also possible to use smart contracts to regulate activities in a way that reduces cost, complexity, and delays to transactions.
 Smart contracts are automated and can’t be biased.
 They act based on the relevant events and the regulations.
-Combined with open banking, L3COS’ encrypted smart contracts could lead to faster, automated decision-making and dispute resolution in the marketplace.
+Combined with open banking, L3COS’ encrypted smart contracts can lead to faster, automated decision-making and even dispute resolution.

-Over 1.7 billion people do not have access to the most basic financial services.
-This is an alarming figure given the reach of technology in every domain of society.
-Fortunately, regulated blockchain drives financial inclusion, keeping prices low and facilitating access to many people.
+Globally, more than 1.7 billion people do not have access to the most basic financial services.
+This is a worrying figure given the reach of technology across every aspect of society even in developing nations.
+Fortunately, regulated blockchain drives financial inclusion, and keeps the price of banking low which facilitates and access to many more people.

-Banks can automate some of their processes.
-The system removes intermediaries between end clients (businesses and consumers) and central banks.
-This can help banks reduce their operating fees and therefore transaction fees for bank users — making bank services accessible to all members of society.
+Banks should also be able to automate more of their processes.
+Since the L3COS system removes the intermediaries between the end clients (such as businesses and consumers) and the central banks, this can therefore help the banks reduce their operating fees and in turn their transaction fees for bank users.

-As a permissioned blockchain, L3COS does not allow unauthorised use.
-Hacking the system and stealing the data is impossible.
-This means all bank transactions can be done digitally and safely.
-Blockchain also allows its users to identify individuals quickly and accurately through a blockchain-enabled digital ID.
-In situations where it’s traditionally hard to identify individuals, digital IDs can provide a large-scale solution.
+As a permissioned blockchain, L3COS does not allow any unauthorised use.
+Hacking the system and stealing any of the data is impossible.
+This means all bank transactions can be carried out both digitally and safely.
+The L3COS blockchain technology also allows its users to identify individuals quickly and accurately through a blockchain-enabled digital ID.
+In situations where it’s traditionally hard to identify individuals, digital IDs provide a large-scale solution.

-L3COS makes it possible to dig up every transaction — meaning financial crime can be easily found and sanctioned.
-Governments can introduce unalterable records and streamline the exchange of data between institutions, making it easy to enforce the law.
-As a result, there will be less fraud and businesses will spend less money to keep their online activities safe and secure.
-The ultimate result is that both businesses and consumers will spend less and be more secure.
+L3COS makes it possible to track back every transaction — meaning any wrong doing can be easily discovered and sanctioned.
+And since the government can introduce unalterable records and streamline the exchange of data between institutions, it makes it easier to enforce the law.
+As a result, there will be less fraud and businesses will be able to devote fewer resources to keeping their online activities safe and secure.
+The end result is that both businesses and consumers will end up with better security and spend less.

-The L3COS blockchain will reduce fees by eliminating intermediaries, speeding up transactions, and ensuring absolute security for all participants.
+The L3COS blockchain reduces fees by eliminating intermediaries, speeding up transactions, and ensuring absolute security for all participants.

-L3COS opens up opportunity for regular banking transactions based on blockchain, as bank institutions and governments are now willing to consider the implementation of digital currencies on regulated blockchain.
-L3COS can provide everything businesses, financial institutions and individuals need in a secure and completely reliable system.
+L3COS opens up opportunities for regular banking transactions based on blockchain technology, as banking institutions and governments demonstrate their willingness to look into the implementation of digital currencies using blockchain technology where there the government and regulators maintain oversight.
+L3COS can therefore provide everything that businesses, financial institutions and individuals need in a quantum-safe and fully reliable system.